-Management should ensure that the Technology Asset Management procedures are updated to include all areas of the IT asset management processes and reflect the goals, objectives, and policies established by IT@Sam. provide for the reconciliation of CI information.
+Audit Report Recommendations Management's Most Current Response Status () Management should ensure that the Technology Asset Management procedures are updated to include all areas of the IT asset management processes and reflect the goals, objectives, and policies established by IT@Sam. provide for the reconciliation of CI information.
 We continue to evolve reporting and data import functionality.
 This project is in development.
 Software Asset Management SCCM and Absolute Manage are still the system of record for software details as related to desktops.
 This includes the software installed on each desktop as well as the operating system and patch level of each device.
 Person Responsible: Terry Blaylock, Associate Vice President, Client Services Timetable for Completion: November 30, 2016 The IT Asset Management Policies and Procedures manual has been updated and was delivered to the auditor on November 30, 2016.
 The IT@Sam Employee Handbook for Client Services - Asset Management was created and was delivered to the auditor on December 21, 2016.
 The manual and handbook will continue to be updated as policies and procedures are improved.
 Person Responsible: Terry Blaylock, Associate Vice President, Client Services - Asset Management was created and was delivered to the auditor on December 21, 2016.
 The manual and handbook will continue to be updated as policies and procedures are improved.
 Implemented Management should: Develop reconciliation procedures to verify the accuracy and completeness of assets between Banner Fixed Assets and CMDB.
 Perform a reconciliation between the data entered into Banner Fixed Assets and the source documents from which the data resides.
 Consider the development of or improvement to automated processes to ensure asset information between CMDB and Banner Fixed Assets are consistent.
 Conduct more frequent physical IT asset inventories and consider utilizing auto-discovery tools to obtain IT asset information to update the CMDB.
-The team is researching the use of auto-discovery tools to obtain asset information to update the CMDB.
+Timetable for Completion: December 21, 2016The team is researching the use of auto-discovery tools to obtain asset information to update the CMDB.
 Those tools include Cherwell Asset Management and FireScope.
 Quotes for these tools total approximately \$227,000 and are under consideration.
-Product demonstrations were attended and reviewed by appropriate IT personnel that included Asset Management, Infrastructure and Support Services, Cherwell, and Enterprise Services teams.
-A plan has been created to process continual physical inventories of IT assets throughout the year.
+Product demonstrations were attended and reviewed by appropriate IT personnel that included Asset Management, Infrastructure and Support Services, Cherwell, and Enterprise Services teams.A plan has been created to process continual physical inventories of IT assets throughout the year.
 Property averages 2-3 Departmental audits per month.
-IT Asset Management and Property will be holding monthly meetings to discuss present and future audits.
-We will meet the first Wednesday of each month.
-A report was created titled Cherwell/ Fixed Assets Discrepancy Report to assist in the reconciliation process Verification of Implementation in Progress
+IT Asset Verification of Implementation in Progress